gnss-ro/aws-opendata/ropp_patch/README.txt

 Note that you may also choose to remove the (older) ROPP versions of these dependencies if you wish.
 The Dockerfile is hard-coded to search for versions (a)-(c) of these particular dependencies.
 3. Download Miniconda (https://docs.anaconda.com/free/miniconda/miniconda-other-installer-links/) for Python 3.10.
 The Dockerfile will look for the macOS installers for Apple M1 and x86, in shell scripts ("64-bit bash").
 Windows and Linux users should download the appropriate Miniconda installer and edit Dockerfile_base to use that shell script.
 4. Move Dockerfile_base to the base directory and rename to "Dockerfile".
 Move "build-devel" into the base directory.
 Use this Dockerfile to build the base image (in bash, type "docker build -t ropp11-base .").
 5. In the main directory, unpack a copy of the original ROPP.
 Follow the instructions above to add/replace the relevant ROPP patch files to the correct locations in the original ROPP.
-6. Use the main Dockerfile to build the ROPP with the patch in the main directory, which will build from the base image you built in steps 1-4.
+6. Use the main Dockerfile to build the ROPP ('docker build -t ropp11-patch .') with the patch in the main directory, which will build from the base image you built in steps 1-4.
-7. Run the Docker image.
+7. Run the Docker image ('docker run -it --rm -v "$PWD":/mnt ropp11-patch bash').
 Once inside the image, use build-devel.sh to build the remaining ROPP patch files.
 You should now have a working version of ROPP-11.0 with the AWS-opendata patch running inside a Docker image.

 ###############################################################################